Jesuit’s reaction to the drought

 Jesuit students are also taking it upon themselves to conserve water in various ways.

 “I think the best way to conserve water is for individual people to be frugal with their water use at home, school, and everywhere they go.
-TIMG_5608ake shorter showers, do not leave sinks running unnecessarily, and only order water at restaurants if you think you will drink it.
+Take shorter showers, do not leave sinks running unnecessarily, and only order water at restaurants if you think you will drink it.
 Personally, I have been turning off the sink while I brush my teeth to prevent water from being wasted.,” said senior Parker Bell.

 Jesuit students are using the water refilling stations on campus to refill their water bottles more efficiently.
 By using these refilling stations, it is easier to collect more water in bottles and less water is wasted down the drain.